But despite Andorra’s growing popularity with a global audience, London is still a leading jumping off point for most of you visiting here.

 If your journey from London to L’Hospitalet means you don’t arrive there at a convenient time to connect with the bus, there are other options.

+You’ll find a number of taxi services that offer comfortable rides letting you sit back and enjoy the journey.
 You can get across the border in a taxi to Pas de la Casa for about €30 or all the way to Andorra la Vella for under €70.

 Going All the Way From London to Andorra by Bus